 The Inka

-A process of regional unification began from the late 14th century CE, and from the early 15th century CE, with the arrival of the first great Inca leader Pachacuti Inca Yupanqui and the defeat of the Chanca in 1438 CE, the Incas began to expand in search of production resources, first to the south and then in all directions.
+Regional unification commenced in the late 14th century CE, gaining momentum with the arrival of esteemed leader Pachacuti Inca Yupanqui and the defeat of the Chanca in 1438 CE.
+Seeking production resources, the Incas expanded southward and in all directions.

 Inca Atahualpa's party ambushed in Cajamarca on November 16, 1532 (Painting by John Everett Millais, 1846 , Display at V&A Kensington, London).